codexempire/marsRoverChallenge/README.md

 ### Assumptions
 This rover solutions assumes that
-1. The list of rovers a deployed in a sequence.
+1. The list of rovers a deployed and the instructions are been carried out in a sequence.
-2. Two rovers in a list cannot be on the same point in a plane.
+2. Two rovers in a list cannot be on the same point in a plane after the command are ran.
 3. The list of command give are within the specified range of command and will always be within that range.

 ### Project Specifications